 With a total area of 1,47,181 sq. km, Kathmandu is the capital city of Nepal.
 It ranks 49th in terms of population and 93rd in terms of area.
 It is a small country with 28 million of the total population, occupying only 0.1% of the earth’s surface.
 The elevation ranges from less than 1000m above the sea level in the Terai region to the highest point of 8848.86m in the Himalayan region to the summit of Mount Everest.
 Nepal is a multiethnic country with Nepali as a major language.

 Upon knowing about the location of Nepal or Where is Nepal.
-Now, let’s move towards the ecological zones of Nepal.
+Now, let’s move toward the ecological zones of Nepal.
 Nepal can be broadly divided into three ecological zones and they are the lowland, midland, and highland.
-The lowland is the Terai region, the midland is Hilly whereas the Highland is the Himalayan region which is home to the world’s highest peak including Everest.
+The lowland is the Terai region, the midland is Hilly whereas the Highland is the Himalayan region which is home to the world’s highest peak Everest.

 Ecological Zones of Nepal